Top Aide To Former Defense Chief James Mattis Recounts What The General Has Not

 "Look, at the end of the day we're all Americans," Snodgrass quotes Lubold as replying.
 "If Mattis goes, who's left?
 There are things we wish were different [in their relationship with Mattis] but he's defending the nation in more ways than one.
 We all know that."

-Lubold tells NPR he did discuss his colleagues' coverage of Mattis with Snodgrass, but dismisses the quote attributed to him as "fiction."
-According to an e-mailed statement from a Dow Jones/Wall Street Journal spokesperson, "The comments attributed to Gordon Lubold are grossly mischaracterized.
+Lubold tells NPR that he did discuss his colleagues' coverage of Mattis with Snodgrass but dismisses the quote attributed to him as "fiction."
+According to an emailed statement from a Dow Jones/Wall Street Journal spokesperson, "The comments attributed to Gordon Lubold are grossly mischaracterized.
 They do not reflect the scope, context or tenor of an off-the-record conversation with Mr. Snodgrass."

 That's the rub with a tell-all exposé like the one Snodgrass has authored: The accuracy and veracity of many of his quotes are difficult, if not impossible, to check.
-Snodgrass names, for example, the Rex Tillerson aide who was in the control room at the Pentagon with him for Trump's first briefing there as Lt.
+Snodgrass names, for example, the Tillerson aide who was in the Pentagon control room with him for Trump's first Pentagon briefing as Lt.
 Col. Brian Griese of the U.S. Army.
 An extensive online search for this military officer who could possibly confirm Snodgrass' account found no such person.
 At the Pentagon, a search by the U.S. Army's public affairs office also failed to find any Brian Griese in the Army's personnel records.

 The book is also not without errors.
 Snodgrass portrays Mattis as having "zinged the press in July 2017 by granting his first exclusive interview to a high school student named Teddy Fischer."
 That was two months after Mattis sat down for an exclusive interview with CBS News' John Dickerson.

-In a chapter about rolling out the public version of the National Defense Review, Snodgrass describes Mattis wanting "a central location where it would be easier to ensure a positive outcome."
+In a chapter about rolling out the public version of the National Defense Review, Snodgrass describes Mattis as wanting "a central location where it would be easier to ensure a positive outcome."
 He says Howard University, a historically black university that's 2.3 miles from the Capitol, was "deemed too distant from Capitol Hill to attract Congressional staffers."
 Instead, "we finally settled on Johns Hopkins," which is a few blocks farther from the Capitol than Howard University.
-It's also not Johns Hopkins University, which is in Baltimore, but rather a division of that institution universally known as the School for Advanced International Studies, or SAIS.
+It's also not Johns Hopkins University, which is in Baltimore, but rather a division of that institution universally known as the School of Advanced International Studies.

 Snodgrass was no longer working for Mattis when the defense secretary handed his resignation to Trump in December 2018.
 Still, the former speechwriter says Mattis' departure was not a spur-of-the-moment decision.
 "Mattis had already decided to resign the previous summer," Snodgrass writes.
-He says he stumbled across an unscheduled meeting Mattis was having with Trump's then-chief of staff, John Kelly, and was told by Mattis' scheduler that the two men were discussing when they'd be quitting.
+He says he stumbled across an unscheduled meeting that Mattis was having with Trump's then-chief of staff, John Kelly, and was told by Mattis' scheduler that the two men were discussing when they'd be quitting.
 "The boss is planning to leave this winter," he quotes the unnamed staffer as saying, "but Kelly is going to stay on at the White House."

 Mattis' waning days at the helm of the Pentagon disappointed Snodgrass, who was by then watching him from the outside.
 "What bothered me during these final few months were Mattis' public statements in support of policies that I knew he personally loathed," he writes.
 "Near the top of the list was the deployment of US troops to the southern border with Mexico in the fall of 2018."

-In one of those public statements, Mattis responded to criticism of the border deployments saying the U.S. military "doesn't do stunts."
+In one of those public statements, Mattis responded to criticism of the border deployments by saying the U.S. military "doesn't do stunts."
 Snodgrass claims to have known better, having heard Mattis discuss previous deployments.
 "I knew that's exactly what he thought the situation was — a political stunt."

 In doing this book, Snodgrass appears to have burned his bridges with Mattis.
 "Nothing, absolutely nothing, made the boss angrier than leaks to the press," he writes of Mattis while the two were still a team.